 I’m not sure why it is, but many people never call anyone.
-In the enigma within a puzzle that is life, they are also always wondering why no one calls them.
+In the riddle, wrapped in a mystery, inside an enigma that is life, they are also always wondering why no one calls them.

 When I was in college, my grandmother once said to me that if I wrote to her she would write me back, but I had to write first.
 At the moment she said it, I thought it was a little strange, but without the feedback that your letters are being received it IS kind of pointless to keep writing.
 Everyone has to take their turn.

 I’m glad I followed my grandmother’s suggestion and wrote to her frequently.
 Her letters were the highlight of my week.
 You see, my grandmother was born in Russia and never learned how to spell English words.
 She just sounded them out as best she could in her thick accent.
 What you had to do was read her letters aloud and listen for her voice.

 Most of us allow ourselves to be buried in our work.
 The work ethic that describes us best is shoulder to the wheel and nose to the grindstone, at all times.
 What we miss out of this is contact with our many friends.
 It is far too easy to put off until tomorrow or when we have time the very valuable phone calls or lunch dates with old friends we need to keep ourselves sane.